Search Railroad Sites For:

 Our train approaching the construction zone on the return trip with the C&O 8016 now leading us to Romney.

-Looking down the Trough.
+Looking north down into the Trough.

 Looking up the South Branch of the Potomac River.